Updating Windows cached credentials

 - Cisco IPSec: C:\Program Files (x86)\Cisco\Cisco IPSec\vpnclient.exe

-The VPN client location has to be uniformly maintained on all user machines.
-If using a custom VPN provider, please contact your VPN provider's support team to know the name of the client used for command-line interface and mention its location as the client location.
+- The VPN client path must be consistent across all user machines.
+For custom VPN providers, contact your VPN provider's support team to identify the CLI client name and its location.

 - Click Save.